Royaumont Abbey: World War I

 From January 1915 to March 1919, the Abbey was turned into a voluntary hospital, Hôpital Auxiliaire 301, operated by Scottish Women's Hospitals(SWH), under the direction of the French Red Cross.
 It was especially noted for its performance treating soldiers involved in the Battle of the Somme.
 After the war the Chief Medical Officer, Miss Frances Ivens CBE MS(Lond) ChM(Liverp) FRGOG (1870–1944), was awarded membership of the Légion d'honneur.

 Royaumont Abbey in popular culture

 The novel In Falling Snow by Australian writer Mary-Rose MacColl (first published in Oct.
 2012) is set at Royaumont during the time when it was a military hospital and refers to historical figures like Ms Ivens.
+The novel A Good Woman by Danielle Steel (first published in Oct.
+2008) also includes multiple chapters set at the Abbey during the war.

 The abbey was used as a filming location for the Catholic boarding school in Jean Delannoy's Les amitiés particulières.

 On 15 June 1971, Pink Floyd performed live here in front of an audience at the invitation of the Daudy family, the abbey's current owners.
 The family are well known in France for their cultivation of artistic talent, their generous philanthropy and their visionary taste in music and dance.